94-106r1 -- Reserve & Release in SCSI-3 Primary Commands

 >SGC, etc.) define additional rules for interactions between extent

 If a reservation conflict precludes any part of the command, none of the

-performed.
+command shall be performed.
 This seems whole redundant to the first sentence.
-The redundancy

 There was a "^Z" at the end of your message shortly after (two sentences)